RichardMoot/GrailLight/README.md

 to manually parse the first 10 sentences of the `annodis.pl` file in the repository (you can do this for the complete file as well, but this requires a quite a bit of patience reading all data).

+After startup, the parser window looks as follows, changing with the input sentence and the parser actions performed.

 ![screen shot of the interactive interface to the chart parser](parser.png)

-Each table row displays the current structure, formula, log probability, and stack information of the active items in the chart (read [`chart_parser.pdf`](https://github.com/RichardMoot/GrailLight/blob/master/chart_parser.pdf) for more information about the chart partser).
+Each table row displays the current structure, formula, log probability, and stack information of the active items in the chart (read [`chart_parser.pdf`](https://github.com/RichardMoot/GrailLight/blob/master/chart_parser.pdf) for more information about the chart parter).

 You can double-click on table row to apply a chart rule to this item.
 When there are multiple possibilities, a pop-up allows you to select the desired one (with `<Enter>`).
 You can _undo_ a choice by pressing `<u>`, and _export_ the parser result by pressing `x`.